-LSNYC will provide financial assistance for adoption or surrogacy up to an annual maximum of \$12,500 and a lifetime maximum of \$25,000 per bargaining unit member.
-The annual maximum for all bargaining unit members is \$75,000 per year.
+LSNYC will provide financial assistance for adoption or surrogacy up to an annual maximum of \$25,000 and a lifetime maximum of \$50,000 per bargaining unit member.
+The lifetime limit of \$50,000 is a combined maximum reimbursement for Adoption and Surrogacy expenses and Infertility expenses under Section 5.8 above.
 LSNYC-provided financial assistance may be used to cover public or private agency fees, court costs and legal fees; it may also include but is not limited to foreign adoption fees, medical costs, temporary foster case charges, transportation costs, pregnancy costs for a birth mother, egg donor, or surrogate, egg storage fees, insurance fees, and counseling fees associated with placement and transition.
 Written documentation to substantiate the expense must be submitted in order to receive reimbursement.